kugelrund/LiveSplit.StEf2/README.md

 LiveSplit.StEf2
 =================

 LiveSplit auto splitter for Star Trek: Elite Force 2.
 Can also pause LiveSplits game timer while in loading screens.
+You have to rename the executable "stef2.exe" to "quake3.exe" to use this.
+I decided to do that because on newer graphic cards renaming it that way fixes performance issues.

 Manual Installation
 -------------------